 Article 8.4.
-New Streets
+New and Existing Streets

-This Article describes guidelines for the construction of new streets throughout the City and is intended to provide a catalog of pre-approved street types that are appropriate to use.
-The City has approved a separate Street Design Manual which provides further details.
+This Article describes regulations for the construction and acceptance of streets and streetscapes throughout the City.
+It is intended to address when street and streetscape improvements are appropriate through the application of the identified street types in Article 8.5.
+The City has adopted a separate Street Design Manual which provides further details.